vinitkotian/contentful-blog/README.md

-# Blog Website demonstartion using Next Js and Contentful CMS
+# Blog Website demonstarting applications of Next Js along with Contentful CMS

 A simple blog demonstration using contentful CMS and Next Js.